XNSPY: Experience Unmatched Parental Monitoring & Control

 That said, Qustodio’s basic features work well and reliably.
 While it may not be the most comprehensive parental control application, it does offer a solid and glitch-free experience.

-After trying the paid version, here’s my general opinion on the app.
+After trying the paid version, here’s our general opinion on the app.

 Daily Time Limits